BinhCiii2809/MPU6050_KALMAN/README.md

 It provides accurate, stable angle estimation (e.g., **pitch** and **roll**) by minimizing noise and drift.
 ---

+### 📌 Why Use Accelerometer as Measurement and Gyroscope as Rate?
+---
 ## 📁 Files

 - `KALMAN_FILTER.h` – Header file containing function prototypes and macros.